nishtha47/ETL_Project_Data/README.md

 			Check if ClaimAmount > 1,000,000
 	📌 Expectation: No claim amount should exceed 1,000,000.

-*Validate ClaimAmount Logic for Specific ClaimID*
+✅ Scenario 7:*Validate ClaimAmount Logic for Specific ClaimID*

  Purpose: Ensures that ClaimAmount rules are followed for specific ClaimID values.